Display your artwork

 Establish a Perimeter.
 If you have four pieces of roughly similar size, consider creating a visual enclose.
-Ideally you would plan the matting and framing beforehand, your framer will help to compensate for differences in the images.
+Ideally, you would plan the matting and frame beforehand, your framer will help to compensate for differences in the images.
 Establish an imaginary perimeter for the space you want the grouping to occupy and hang the pieces so that their outer edges touch that border.
 Again, avoid creating a cross of negative space in the center.

 Perimeter– Example A

-In this illustration four identical sized frames 2 horizontal 8” x 10” and 2 vertical 8” x 10” are hung in a perimeter layout.
+In this illustration, four identical sized frames 2 horizontal 8” x 10” and 2 vertical 8” x 10” are hung in a perimeter layout.

 Perimeter– Example B

 Strive for a loosely circular or oval perimeter when grouping art of different size and shape, that is, if you draw a curved line around the pieces that touched their outer corners, you would see a circle or oval.
-The oval shaped perimeter may be horizontal or vertical for tall narrow spaces.
+The oval-shaped perimeter may be horizontal or vertical for tall narrow spaces.
 Avoid stair-stepped arrangements, which draw the eye sharply up, down and sideways rather than around.